zethriller/MRB-Updates/README.md

     _→ TODO: Dark Miasma/Darkness Affinity for Controller, Corruptor, Mastermind, and others were all mirroring Defender values for certain powers.
 This is true for Mids as well (Ranged_Ones provide raw values).
 These need to be changed to the appropriate AT-modifier categories and values reviewed for accuracy._

 ### Pools
+* The following Leadership powers have had their activation time reduced from 3.63 seconds to 1.5 seconds
+  * Pools > Leadership > Maneuvers
+  * Pools > Leadership > Assault
+  * Pools > Leadership > Tactics
 * Experimentation, Force of Will, and Sorcery are now mutually exclusive.
 In addition to a visual clue, there is a note about it in the powersets' descriptions.
   _→ KNOWN ISSUE: Exclusivity is currently only shown when attempting to take powers from two sets._